cksajil/rainfall_monitor/TinyML_setup.md

 ## TinyML Stup Guide
 The following is the set of general steps needed to create TinyML version of the deep learning model already trained.
-It is important have a general idea about the hardware we are targetting.
+It is important have a general idea about the low specification hardware we are targetting.
 The following table shows common embedded boards that supports TinyML and their specifications (RAM, Flash etc.)
 ### TinyML Boards Specifications

 | Board                     | RAM    | Flash | Processor                                  | Power                    | Microphone                                     |